gramineproject/gramine/Documentation/sgx-intro.rst

    Background check attestation model

-      :term:`Attestation` protocols can be grouped by which party the :term:`attester` relays :term:`attestation evidence` from the TEE to; in all protocols, the attestation evidence eventually finds its way to the :term:`relying party`.
+      :term:`Attestation` protocols can be grouped by which party the :term:`attester` relays :term:`attestation evidence` from the :term:`TEE` to; in all protocols, the attestation evidence eventually finds its way to the :term:`relying party`.
 In the background check model, the attester sends attestation evidence to the :term:`relying party`, which then forwards the attestation evidence to the verifier.
 In other words, the relying party performs the background check on the attester.

       In contrast, in the :term:`passport model`, the attester sends attestation evidence to the verifier.